zvigrinberg/exhort-service-readiness-experiment/README.md

 oc cp sbom-example.json rest-api-client:/tmp/sbom.json
 ```

-14. Now invoke Couple of times the exhort analysis endpoint, it will give you alternately a valid response and an erroneous response from the pod that we manipulated its container' network namespace using iptables firewall
+14. Now invoke A Couple of times the exhort analysis endpoint, it will give you alternately a valid response and an erroneous response from the pod that we manipulated its container' network namespace using iptables firewall
 ```shell
 curl -i -X POST http://exhort:8080/api/v4/analysis -H 'Content-Type:application/vnd.cyclonedx+json' -H 'Accept:application/json' -d  @/tmp/sbom.json
 ```